GoogleCloudPlatform/healthcare-api-dicom-fuse/README.md

 *   Overwrite existing file.
 *   Replace operation (drag and drop) is not supported.

+> Note: to get better performance, you must upload files to DICOM Store folder, and
+> files must have **.dcm** or another extension.

 #### Operations supported in the terminal:

 *   cd - change a directory.
+Supported navigate to unpresented results in folders if they exist on the server.
 *   ls - list the objects existing in a folder.
 *   cp - copy **only instances files** (not folders) to another DICOM store or to a local computer.